 Are you an aspiring author?

-Do you feel like you have a book in you?
+Do you feel like you have a book or two in you?

 Well if you’ve answered yes to the questions above, I will love to welcome you.
 Your search for answers on writing ends here.